JackScottAU/Amethyst/Docs/Notes.md

 We should implement the VGA fallback as a common driver based on PCI class/subclass etc. Basically sets a known video mode (800x600 w.
 16 colours in a known palette) and gives a canvas (800x600 1bpp).

+### Boot Display Framebuffer

+On all platforms, we can use the bootloader to request a simple 2D framebuffer we can use to draw the loading screen whilst we load other drivers.
+For example, we can load a 800x600 framebuffer from GRUB with multiboot, and use this until we load a different mode from AMD or Nvidia.

 ## Executables

 Use 32-bit elf binaries.